merokudao/farcaster-appstore-frame/README.md

 PyCaster is a python lib that makes it easy to build apps on Farcaster.
 It can be used to create Farcaster Frames.
 This boilerplate provides a demo of it's usage.

+Using PyCaster to build your frames backend is easy.
+I wrote a blog post about it at [https://pranavprakash.in/2024/02/12/building-a-farcaster-frame-in-python-with-flask/](https://pranavprakash.in/2024/02/12/building-a-farcaster-frame-in-python-with-flask/)

+If you have any questions, open an issue in this repo or [cast to me on Farcaster](https://warpcast.com/pranav)

 # Getting Started

 ## Install